Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Discussion

-The main RQ of this work was to investigate how a MAPE-K-based managing system should be designed to handle multiple concurrent symptoms that might be caused by different uncertainties.
-To answer this question, we proposed a novel approach based on a dependency graph and self-adaptation rules that include criticality levels, each strategy's success probability and system impact.
-To validate whether our approach can handle multiple concurrent uncertainties (RQ1), we evaluated it in a novel perception test environment.
+The main RQ of this work was to investigate how multiple concurrent failures that might be caused by different faults can be resolved effectively at runtime in robotic systems.
+To answer this question, we proposed a novel approach based on a dependency graph and self-adaptation rules that include criticality levels, each strategy's success probability, and system impact.
+To validate whether our approach can handle multiple concurrent failures (RQ1), we evaluated it on SUNSET \cite{wiedholz_sunset_2026}.
 Furthermore, we used this environment to conduct an ablation study that evaluates the specific impact of all components of our proposed system (RQ2).

-As shown in Table \ref{tab:ablation-study}, a combination of the dependency graph and criticality levels achieves the highest ratio of resolved uncertainties to executed strategies.
+As shown in Table \ref{tab:ablation-study}, a combination of using dependency graph and criticality levels achieves the highest ratio of resolved failures to executed strategies.
 The second-highest ratio is achieved by the combination of all components of our approach.
-With a mean of \revtext{$0.86$ and a standard deviation of $0.33$ ($0.79$ and $0.32$}, respectively for the full combination) this demonstrates, that not only the correct strategies were chosen most of the time, but also that some strategies resolved multiple uncertainties at once. \revtext{Thus, we can positively answer RQ1 for the aerial perception use case used in our evaluation.
-This provides first empirical evidence indicating} that our system fulfils one of our core motivations: handling multiple concurrent uncertainties by solving the root cause of dependent uncertainties.
+The fact that these two mean ratios $\frac{f_\text{rslv}}{s_\text{exec}} > 1$ shows, that not only were the correct strategies chosen most of the time, but also that\revtext{, on average, more failures were resolved than strategies were executed.
+Thus, this implies that at least} some strategies resolved multiple failures at once.
+Thus, we can positively answer \textbf{RQ1} for the SUNSET use case used in our evaluation.
+This provides first empirical evidence, indicating that our system fulfills one of our core motivations: resolving multiple concurrent failures by identifying and adapting their root causes.

-The full combination of dependency graph, system impact, and criticality \revtext{levels achieved the lowest number of unnecessary redeploys}.
-Together with the second highest ratio of resolved uncertainties, this indicates that our full approach provides a good configuration for most use cases.

-Thus, if the use case has specific requirements, like a low number of adaptations, our results demonstrate that it can make sense to use subsets of the components in our system.
+Furthermore, the full combination of dependency graph, system impact, and criticality levels achieved the lowest number of unnecessary redeploys.
+Together with the second highest ratio of resolved failures, this indicates that our full approach provides a conducive configuration for most use cases.
+However, if the use case has specific requirements, like a low number of adaptations, our results demonstrate that it can make sense to use subsets of the components in our system.